ironhack-labs/lab-intro-node/README.md

 ### Usage

 To start using mocha, you have to install it as a dependency for this project.
-Remember that we should always use the Node Package Manager (NPM) to manage all the packages in our projects.
+Remember that we should always use the Node Package Manager (npm) to manage all the packages in our projects.

 **Navigate to the `starter-code`** and then run the following command: